CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/presentation.md

 ### Why It Matters

-- Widely used method in the industry today to tackle various challenges and to  better understand human behavior.
+- Topic modeling is widely used in the industry to analyze text and better understand human behavior
--  Different models -> different fundamental approaches
+-  Different models → different fundamental approaches
--  (tab) Understand how each works and compare them. one-size =/ fits-all solution.
+    - Understand how each works and compare them. one-size ≠ fits-all solution.
-- By comparing ->  we can identify which ones work best on customer feedback.
+- By comparing → we can identify which ones work best on customer feedback.
 -  Assist businesses in improving their products and services.
 Additionally, it can show how transformer-based models can improve modeling and help individuals assess which methods work better.

 ### Desired Outcome
 A successful outcome is a fully implemented end-to-end pipeline:

+- LDA
+- LSA
+- BERTopic

-    LDA + LSA, +  a BERT-based topic model on the Amazon Reviews dataset ->  produces a quantitative comparison using metrics such as:
+Applied to Amaon Reviews → Produces a quantitative comparison using metrics such as:

-    Topic coherence
+- Topic coherence
-    Topic diversity
+- Topic diversity
-    Clustering performance
+- Clustering performance

 ---